 Access machines update the repository of trusted keys they use regularly from the user database.

-The following command should therefore connect you to Grid'5000 if you have access to a
+The following command should therefore connect you to Grid'5000, assuming the

-ssh command and that it has access to the private part of the public key you uploaded on the Account management form.
-If not, please refer to the ssh access from windows paragraph.
+ssh command is available and has access to the private key which corresponds to the public key you uploaded in the Account management form.

-You might be using more than one key, or have given a specific name to the key used for Grid'5000.
-In this case, you must be particularly careful about access rights given to the key and the directory it is stored in (see
+In any case, you must be particularly careful about access rights given to the key files and the directory storing them (see

 Site frontend machines

 Looking at the general configuration for your account on the access machine, you'll find some additional files:

 id_rsa.pub files are a passphrase-less pair of keys that where automatically configured for you when your account was created.
 The public part of that key was added to the repository of trusted keys for all access machines, as you can see when running